We offer free shipping for orders over $1000Learn More

 No-hassle returns accepted within 15 days of deliveryLearn More

-All of our PK22 Easy Chair are manufactured with our 13 years of experience to ensure our quality and your peace of mind.
+All of our PK22 Easy Chairs are manufactured with our 13 years of experience to ensure our quality and your peace of mind.

 The PK22 Easy Chair was originally designed between 1955-56 by Danish designer Poul Kjaeholm.
 The simplistic stainless steel and leather combination won design awards immediately after its introduction.
 The low, angled seat and lack of hard frame edges made the PK22 Easy Chair especially comfortable.
 A logical addition to the discerning modernist collection, the PK22 occupies a permanent space in the Museum of Modern Art in New York City.